Lev A. C. Rosen: Camp (2020)

 Camp is a young adult novel published by May 26, 2020, by Little, Brown Books for Young Readers.
 The book tells the story of Randall Kapplehoff, a gay teen who goes every year to a queer summer camp and is finally ready to start a relationship with his crush.

-Publishers Weekly called the book a "fun, inclusive story that's sex-, romance-, and LGBTQ-positive." w Kirkus Reviews said, "This novel has the appeal of a rom-com movie-makeover but with more substantive explorations."
-Booklist noted Rosen's attempt to tackle issues present in the LGBT community, such as internal biases and prejudices.
-It said the book was "[a]n essential pick for teens figuring out who and how to love."
+Publishers Weekly called the book a "fun, inclusive story that's sex-, romance-, and LGBTQ-positive."
+Kirkus Reviews said: "This novel has the appeal of a rom-com movie-makeover but with more substantive explorations."
+Booklist noted Rosen's attempt to tackle issues present in the LGBTQ community, such as internal biases and prejudices, and said the book was "[a]n essential pick for teens figuring out who and how to love."

-As of 2021 the book was being adapted into a film directed by and starring Billy Porter.
+As of 2021, the book is being adapted into a film directed by and starring Billy Porter.

-Awards and honors
+Recognition

 The Guardian named Jack of Hearts (and Other Parts) one of the Best Books of the Year.

-In 2020, Camp was named one of the best books of the year by ALMA Magazine, Booklist, Elle, The Guardian, the Today Show, and School Library Journal.
+In 2020, Camp was named one of the best young adult books of the year by Hey Alma, Booklist, Elle, The Guardian, Today, and School Library Journal.